warner/lothar-blog/drafts/Uniformly-Random-Scalars/Uniformly-Random-Scalars.md

 bytes. ``/dev/urandom`` on a fully-initialized unix-like host will give us as many as we need.

-If we were trying to produce uniform bytes, that'd be great.
-It would also be easy to produce integers from a range that's a nice power of two (you just mask off the extra bits, and treat the result as an integer).
+If our target range was a power of 256, that'd be trivial.
+It would also be easy to produce integers in a range that's any integral power of two (you just mask off the extra bits, and treat the result as an integer).
 But since P is a prime, we're never going to have a nice round size for truncation.